kwonmha/bert-multigpu-fp16-tf1/README.md

 my results shows better results(NVIDIA reported 35, 110 examples/sec).
 I think it was due to the batch size.
 Their batch size is 2, 4 for fp32, fp16 respectively.
-And I didn't faced memory issue.
+And I didn't face memory issue.

+#### Disclaimer
-#### I didn't fully trained BERT from scratch.
+I didn't fully trained BERT from scratch.
 Just measured training speed for about 2k steps.